Authority Model

 Because the root of authority is the Bitcoin key (not the L2 contract address), the protocol is not locked into any specific L2.
 A user who starts on Citrea can later move to BOB, Rootstock, or any future Bitcoin L2 without losing their institution's identity, provenance, or membership.

-Beyond simple portability, BINST supports multi-chain presence via a dual-channel sync model:
+Beyond simple portability, BINST supports multi-chain presence via a dual-channel sync model (Phase 3 plan — not yet implemented):

-• LayerZero V2 syncs identity and membership across L2s in real-time
+• LayerZero V2 (future) — syncs identity and membership across L2s in real-time

-• Bitcoin DA provides trustless execution state verification via ZK batch proofs
+• Bitcoin DA — provides trustless execution state verification via ZK batch proofs (available now)

 See Cross-Chain Synchronization for the full model.